 A Nice Place to Be

-We all come over to the allotments to enjoy ourselves and to relax – that is, when those weeds will let us!
+Many, perhaps most of us, come over to the allotments to enjoy ourselves and to relax – that is, when those weeds will let us!
 So let’s all treat other plot holders in the way that we would wish to be treated ourselves.
-For example, we have agreed to keep our dogs on leads or tethered, and also not to allow our children to wander onto anyone else’s plots uninvited.
+For instance, we’ve agreed to keep our dogs on leads or tethered, and also not to allow our children to wander onto anyone else’s plots uninvited.
 We should also consider our neighbours when siting anything which is likely to cast shade.
-If anyone should have a concern about the actions of another tenant, then – if they are approachable – they should chat to them about it before taking any formal action under the rules.
-It’s quite possible that they didn’t think of the impact of what they might have done, and so will be happy to adapt.
+If anyone should have a concern about the actions of another tenant, then – if they’re approachable – they probably should chat to them about it before taking any formal action under the rules.
+It’s quite possible that they didn’t think of the impact of what they might have done, and so would be happy to adapt.

 Paths and Tracks